 Top Exit Pages gives you the same information, but focuses on which pages visitors are looking at when they decide to leave your site.
 Perhaps you’ve got a link that’s driving visitors (and prospective customers) elsewhere.
 Try to keep visitors on your site until they respond to your call to action!

 There are additional statistics that you might want to look at.
 For example, let’s say you’re planning to redesign your website and want to use some advanced technology in the new design.
-It would be helpful to know which operating systems and browsers your visitors are using so you can figure out whether those visitors will have access to your flashy new site (or whether it will crash their computers).
+It would be helpful to know which operating systems, browsers, and devices your visitors are using so you can figure out whether those visitors will have access to your flashy new site (or whether it will crash their computers).

 Assessing Website Performance